Jacaranda Books: History

 Jacaranda Books was founded in December 2011 in London by Valerie Brandes after she left Profile Books, with the purpose of promoting inclusivity and diversity in publishing and continuing the legacy of pioneers of diverse publishing such as John La Rose, Margaret Busby, Jessica Huntley and Verna Wilkins.

 At the time of foundation, according to professor Claire Squires (Professor of Publishing Studies, and Director of the Stirling Centre for International Publishing and Communication at the University of Stirling), the English-language publishing industry in United Kingdom had a homogenised white, middle-class and Oxbridge-dominated workforce.
 This was reflected in the content published in the industry as a whole, which mirrored the situation.

-Jacaranda Books' strategy was to address the lack of diversity and the culture of risk aversion in the industry by publishing worldwide renowned titles (such as Rest in Power: The Enduring Life of Trayvon Martin) and award-winning authors (including Bernice McFadden, Fiston Mwanza Mujila, Anietie Isong and Irenosen Okojie), some of whom were previously unpublished in the UK.
+Jacaranda Books' strategy was to address the lack of diversity and the culture of risk aversion in the industry by publishing worldwide renowned titles (such as 2017's Rest in Power: The Enduring Life of Trayvon Martin) and award-winning authors (including Bernice McFadden, Fiston Mwanza Mujila, Anietie Isong and Irenosen Okojie), some of whom were previously unpublished in the UK.

 Six years later, across 90 per cent of the book publishing industry in the UK the situation remained the same.
 In 2018, Jacaranda partnered with the creative communications agency Words Of Colour to call for submissions for TwentyIn2020 and publish 20 black British writers in the year 2020, which would be a first in publishing history.
 Later in 2018 11.6 per cent of the workforce in publishing was identified as BAME, reaching 13.0 per cent by 2019.

-To mark the company's 20th anniversary in 2022, Jacaranda announced 10 exclusive editions of its most popular titles.
+To mark the company's 20th anniversary in 2022, Jacaranda announced 10 exclusive editions of its most popular and prizewinning titles, by authors including Anietie Isong, Irenosen Okojie, Radhika Jha, Anthony Anaxagorou.

+Among other notable titles, in 2024 Jacaranda published a new edition of Sam Greenlee's classic novel The Spook Who Sat by the Door to mark its 55th anniversary, with a new introduction by the original publisher, Margaret Busby, and an afterword by the author's daughter Natiki Hope Pressley.

+Advisory board

-In 2023 Jacaranda following introduced an advisory board, appointing Dorothy Koomson, Richard Adeshiyan, Lina Liederman, Isabelle Dupuy and Solomon Rose.
-A measure recommended to Arts Council England's National Portfolio Organisations.
+In 2023, Jacaranda introduced an advisory board – a measure recommended to Arts Council England's National Portfolio Organisations – appointing as members Dorothy Koomson, Richard Adeshiyan, Lina Liederman, Isabelle Dupuy and Solomon Rose.